ARN14/ARN14/README.md

 ## Currently Working On
 Cleaning up older projects that I worked on before creating my Github account, and uploading them to Github.
-Currently for a Microsoft certification in Azure AI fundamentals.
+Currently studying for a Microsoft certification in Azure AI fundamentals.

 ## My Coding Journey
 ### 2023